Esri/TRIRIGA-Indoors-FME-ETL/README.md

         Toolboxes and choose "Add Toolbox".
      2. Locate the toolbox in the project folder, then click "OK".

-* (Maya/Tom prefer alternative to above to manually create the toolbox and add the spatial ETL tools found on FME Hub)
+Note: _Maya/Tom prefer alternative to above to manually create the toolbox
+    and add the spatial ETL tools found on FME Hub._

 ### Run "Create TRIRIGA To Indoors Field Mapping Template" Spatial ETL Tool